POPS-UQ/POPS-UQ.github.io/docs/index.md

-# POPS

-## Misspecification-aware uncertainty quantification for regression
+## POPS: Misspecification-aware uncertainties in regression

-Regression models are structurally imperfect: the model class usually cannot represent the target exactly.
-When the data are also near-deterministic — simulation output, interatomic potentials, other low-noise settings — standard Bayesian regression has nowhere to put that structural error, and its parameter uncertainty decays as more data arrive.
-The model grows confident while remaining systematically wrong.
+Standard Bayesian regression estimates epistemic and aleatoric uncertainties, but provably ignores model misspecification — the error arising from a limited model form.
+In the low-noise (near-deterministic) limit, weight uncertainties are significantly underestimated, since they only capture epistemic uncertainty, which decays with increasing data.

 POPS estimates the parameter uncertainty caused by the model form itself.
-For each training point it computes the parameter perturbation that would fit that point exactly; the collection of these **Pointwise Optimal Parameter Sets** spans the directions in which the model cannot reconcile its own residuals.
+For each training point it minimizes the global loss from the  **Pointwise Optimal Parameter Set (POPS)** for that point, i.e. the set of parameters that would fit that point exactly.
+The collection of these POPS-constrained minimizers spans the directions in which the model cannot reconcile its own residuals.
 Their spread defines a posterior over parameters that does not vanish in the large-data limit, and costs one extra linear solve — no sampling chain, no ensemble, no retraining.

+Theoretically, one can show that ignorance of misspecification arises from minimizing the expected loss, which is only a (Jensen) upper bound to the generalization error.
+The POPS approach ensures the generalization error remains finite in the low-noise limit.

 [How POPS works](method/index.md) ·
 [Algorithm](method/algorithm.md) ·